kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 ## Custom & Specific,

 ???
-The first type is the bespoke system, like the work we do at Bocoup that is highly tailored for an individual client.
+The projects we build with this API may be custom and specific, like the work we do at Bocoup, or like WIRED or other large media sites, where the implementation is highly tailored to the individual client's needs and depends on custom endpoints.

 ---